MSLNZ/msl-loadlib/docs/interprocess_communication.rst

     from msl.loadlib import Client64

     class MyClient(Client64):
-        """Send a request to 'MyServer' to execute the 'add' method and get the response."""
+        """Send a request to 'MyServer'."""

         def __init__(self):
             # Specify the name of the Python module to execute on the 32-bit server (i.e., 'my_server')
             super(MyClient, self).__init__(module32='my_server')

         def add(self, a, b):
-            # The Client64 class has a 'request32' method to send a request to the 32-bit server.
+            # The Client64 class has a 'request32' method to send a request to the 32-bit server
-            # Send the 'a' and 'b' arguments to the 'add' method in MyServer.
+            # Send the 'a' and 'b' arguments to the 'add' method in MyServer
             return self.request32('add', a, b)

-        def constant(self):
+        def version(self):
-            # Get the value of the constant.
+            # Get the version
-            return self.request32('constant')
+            return self.request32('version')

 The **MyClient** class would then be used as follows